Back to home

 As one of our incredible employees, you already know how seriously we take data security.
 This isn't just restricted to our clients and third parties - this also includes data we hold about you.

-• Copies may be stored on Local drives, but these are kept secure: drives are password protected, and the drive itself is not removed from our locked Office (which is accessible only to Sasha Egan and John Egan) when not in use.
+• Copies may be stored on Local drives, but these are kept secure: drives are password protected, and the drive itself is not removed from our locked Office when not in use.

 • Personal data is only shared with our Accountant, in order to set you up on the Payroll and Pension system (if applicable) and where we are Legally Obliged to do so.

-• Any paper copies (for example your P45 or signed contract) are stored in a combination locked safe.
+• Any paper copies are stored in a combination locked safe.

-• Sensitive personal data, such as our Equalities Monitoring Form, are stored in a secure ‘cloud’ drive, such as Google Drive and is only accessible by Sasha Egan, Finance and Operations Manager.
-Copies are not stored locally.
-Any paper copies (for example that provided with your signed contract) are stored in a combination locked safe.
-This data is not shared with anybody else.
+• Sensitive personal data, such as our Equalities Monitoring Form, are stored in a secure cloud drive and is only accessible by Sasha Egan, Finance and Operations Manager.

-• We will store your data during your employment with us, and for a period after you leave us (please don’t go!).
-This is outlined in our Document Retention Guidelines.
-Once this period has passed, we will dispose of it securely.
+• We will store your data during your employment with us, and for a period after you leave us.

 • We will not sell your data.
 Ever.
 We promise.